-Commission income, which includes insurance and financial planning advice, is recognised when the performance obligation is satisfied, as detailed below:
+Commission income, which includes insurance, is recognised when the performance obligation is satisfied, as detailed below:

 Insurance commission income is recognised when the insurance policy is issued.
 Insurance Commission income for renewals is recognised on receipt as there is insufficient detail readily available to estimate the most likely amount of income without a high probability of a significant reversal in a subsequent period.
-The receipt of renewal commission income is outside the control of the Group, and is a key judgement area; and
+The receipt of renewal commission income is outside the control of the Group and is a key judgement area.
 Rental income